liamedeiros/ehtplot/doc/COLORMAP.md

 differently in different context.
 For example, RGB brightness is defined as `(R + G + B) / 3`, which is completely different than CIECAM02 brightness.

+## Basic Requirements

+Without putting in too much details, the requirements of a good colormap for scientific image representation should:

+- given readers a correct sense on the pixel values (intensities) in the image;

+- not artificially show features that do not exist;

+- not hide features that exist.

+## General Guidance

+Given the above requirements, at minimal,

+- we need to use *perceptually uniform colormaps*

+so that the lightness of the colormap is a fair representation of its pixel values.
+Since chrominance is a two-dimensional quantity, we can use the different dimensions for different purposes.
+Being independent of lightness and chroma and easily recognized,

+- *hue can encode additional quantity* in an image;

+- *hue is also ideal in making an image more attractive* without interferencing the representation of pixel values.

+The other dimension chroma is less recognizable and should not be used to encode physical information.
+Instead,

+- *chroma (or saturation) is useful to place focus of an image* without affecting the representation of the physical quantities.

+Finally, given that human eyes are less sensitive to color in low light,

+- if color is used to encode an additional quantity in a figure, the *colormap may start (or end) at non-zero lightness*.